 The clerk-magistrate’s first responsibility is to determine if the Commonwealth has established probable cause to believe the defendant has committed the crimes with which he has been charged.
 If the clerk-magistrate concludes there is a lack of probable cause, the complaint application will be dismissed and the case will be over.

 However, even if the clerk-magistrate believes there is probable cause to support the charges, the defendant might still avoid the courtroom.
-The district court administrative regulations that apply to clerk-magistrate’s hearings state that even if probable cause is established, the clerk-magistrate has the authority to screen minor criminal matters out of the criminal justice system “through a combination of counseling, discussion, or threat of prosecution.”
+The district court administrative regulations that apply to clerk’s hearings state that even if probable cause is established, the clerk-magistrate has the authority to screen minor criminal matters out of the criminal justice system “through a combination of counseling, discussion, or threat of prosecution.”
 In many cases, particularly when the defendant does not have an extensive criminal record, the clerk-magistrate might find probable cause but instead of issuing the complaint, hold the application open for a period of time.
-If the defendant stays out of trouble and abides by other conditions ordered by the clerk-magistrate (for example, completes an anger management class or pays restitution to the alleged victim), the complaint will not issue and the charges with never show up on the defendant’s criminal record.
+If the defendant stays out of trouble and abides by other conditions ordered by the clerk-magistrate (for example, by completing an anger management class or paying restitution to the alleged victim), the complaint will not issue and the charges with never show up on the defendant’s criminal record.

 Clerk’s hearings are important opportunities for defendants to resolve their cases without ever being formally charged in court.
 Defendants often don’t realize the importance of hiring a Middlesex County criminal defense attorney to represent them at clerk’s hearings.
 It is crucial you hire an attorney to represent you at a clerk’s hearing.
 Experienced criminal defense attorneys are familiar with the rules governing these hearings and will be in a position to effectively present your case to the clerk-magistrate.